This Can't Be Love: Why Affection, Attachment, Respect—Even Passion—Are Not Love

-I get very jazzed about the fact that we are the final arbiters of the love we receive.
-If you say you love me and I don't feel you know me, are interested in me, hold me in mind or engage with me, I get to decide the issue, get to say whether or not your love is valid.
+I get very jazzed knowing we are the final arbiters of the love we receive.
+If you say you love me and I don't feel you know me—are interested in me, hold me in mind, or engage with me—I get to decide and say whether or not your love is valid.
 There is no other judge or jury.
 And if you really love me and I'm just not perceiving it for some reason, then you need to communicate your love to me again.
 If it's genuine, then I'll likely feel it.

 Let me tell you a story of true love.
 While I have changed the names and some of the events in the interest of confidentiality, the essentials of the story are true, and it taps into the truth of what we need to know about learning how to love and how to live with love.

-Although Alice had made some significant strides through12 Step programs, co-counseling and her own professional success, she had never forgiven her father.
-And so, at one point after we had recognized that the persistent negative and demanding voice in her head was the emotional remnant of her father's voice, I asked her if she could reach deep into herself and find an interest in getting to know her father again, now that he was in his 80s and frail and going to die soon.
-Because she wanted to heal completely from her hatred and distress, Alice agreed to try, and began to visit him on a weekly basis.
+Although Alice had made some significant strides through 12 Step programs, co-counseling, and her own professional success, she had never forgiven her father.
+And at one point after we had recognized that the persistent negative and demanding voice in her head was the emotional remnant of her father's voice, I asked her if she could reach deep into herself and find an interest in getting to know her father again, now that he was in his 80s and frail and going to die soon.
+Because she wanted to heal completely from her hatred and distress, Alice agreed to try and began to visit him weekly.

 In my way of seeing things, Alice is finding "true love"—her own true interest in learning about a person who is emotionally significant to her.
 Just as I come to cherish the people I see over time in psychotherapy, Alice has come to cherish her father, even if her interest sometimes feels like a one-way street.